Pathological Demand Avoidance

 What is Pathological Demand Avoidance?

 Pathological demand avoidance (PDA) was originally described as a pervasive developmental disorder related to, but different from, Autism (see entry Autism Spectrum conditions).
-PDA was first described by Professor Elizabeth Newson, who drew attention to a group of children that often reminded people of children with autism but seemed to be different in other ways.
-The profile these children displayed didn’t easily fall into diagnostic categories.
-Subsequent clinical accounts and research has led to PDA being increasingly considered as a condition within the autism spectrum.
+PDA was first described by Professor Elizabeth Newson, who drew attention to a group of children that often reminded people of children with autism but didn’t easily fall into diagnostic categories.
+Subsequent clinical accounts and research has led to PDA being increasingly considered as a profile within the autism spectrum.

-Individuals with PDA share difficulties with other people on the autism spectrum in terms of social aspects of interaction and communication, together with some repetitive patterns of behaviour.
-People with PDA often seem to have better social understanding than others on the spectrum, which means some of their difficulties may be less obvious at first.
+PDA children share difficulties with other people on the autism spectrum in terms of social aspects of interaction and communication, together with some repetitive patterns of behaviour.
+PDA children often seem to have better social understanding than others on the spectrum, which means some of their difficulties may be less obvious at first.

 What are the symptoms of Pathological Demand Avoidance?